shineyear/rapidsdb.github.io/index.md

 # What is RPDSQL?

-RPDSQL is the storage engine for rapids db, fully support ANSI SQL standard, High avaliability and parallel compute
+RPDSQL is the storage engine for rapids db, fully support ANSI SQL standard, High availability and parallel compute

 # Data source support?